-Since the financial crisis, funding for the public sector has been squeezed.
-This includes the amount of money that local authorities receive from the government.
+Since the financial crisis, funding for public services has been squeezed.
+This includes the amount of money that councils, like Copeland, receive from the Government.

 In fact, councils have had to make large budget cuts for each of the last three financial years.